Ranked! The 10 worst sides ever to appear at a World Cup

 First, there was the notorious El Anschluss match against Austria.
 Following an early Horst Hrubesch goal, both countries were content to play out the 1-0, happy in the knowledge that the result progressed them to the second group stage at the expense of plucky Algeria.

-“We have gone through, that’s all that counts,” insisted a pragmatic Lothar Matthaus who, along with his team-mates, later bombarded protesting fans with water balloons from their hotel bedroom windows.
-Then there was Toni ‘Harald’ Schumacher’s horrific assault on French forward Patrick Battiston in the semi-final, which left the Frenchman unconscious on the turf.
+Then there was Harald Schumacher’s horrific assault on Patrick Battiston in the semi-final, which left the Frenchman unconscious on the turf.
 Fortunately, the West Germans lost 3-1 in the final to Italy, but the stench of foul play lingered for years.

 8. England (2010)

 That began to evaporate after goalkeeper Rob Green’s howler against the USA in a 1-1 draw, and disappeared altogether when Rooney criticised England fans as he stomped off the pitch following a dreadful 0-0 draw against Algeria.
-Jermain Defoe’s goal against Slovenia steered Capello’s side towards a last-16 clash with a resurgent Germany.
+Jermain Defoe’s goal against Slovenia steered Capello’s side towards a last-16 clash with a resurgent Germany, where the Three Lions were thrashed 4-1.

-The feeling of impending doom wasn’t misplaced: England were comprehensively taken apart in a German masterclass.
-Supporters could rant about the injustice of Frank Lampard's shot which crossed the line and should have levelled the score at 2-2, but the truth was that a 4-1 win reflected Germany’s dominance.

 7. Uruguay (1986)

-Credited in some quarters with coining the phrase ‘Group of Death’, coach Omar Borras – a former PE teacher and fitness obsessive – had been castigated by many Uruguayans pre-tournament.
-His lack of tactical nous was one thing, but links to the dictatorial regime whose iron grip of the nation had only just ended before the 1986 tournament were too much to accept.

-In a group containing West Germany, Denmark and Scotland, La Celeste took cynicism to a new level.
-After forcing a creditable 1-1 draw against the Germans, they ended up losing 6-1 to the rampant Danes – but not before Miguel Bossio was sent off for a violent challenge on Frank Arnesen.
+In a group containing West Germany, Denmark and Scotland, Uruguay took cynicism to a new level.
+After forcing a 1-1 draw against the Germans, they lost 6-1 to the rampant Danes – but not before Miguel Bossio was sent off for a violent challenge on Frank Arnesen.

-Uruguay were fined by FIFA and threatened with expulsion from the tournament if the foul play continued.
-Borras’s team failed to heed the warning and, in a turgid 0-0 draw with Scotland (which saw Uruguay sneak through to the knockout stage), Jose Batista ploughed through Gordon Strachan from behind after 39 seconds to earn a red card.
-It remains the fastest ever administered in a World Cup finals match.
+La Celeste were fined by FIFA and threatened with expulsion if the foul play continued.
+They failed to heed the warning; in a turgid 0-0 draw with Scotland, Jose Batista ploughed through Gordon Strachan after 39 seconds to earn a red card.

-Eventually, the whiter-than-white Argentines nudged out their rivals from across the River Plate in the last 16, to virtually everyone’s delight.
+"It's not just a part of football, it's the whole bloody attitude of the nation,” fumed Scotland boss Alex Ferguson.
+“You can see that attitude there.
+The whole thing.
+They have no respect for other people's dignity.”

 6. France (2010)